nhsconnect/Digital-Child-Health/Generation/Chapter.3.Architecture/index.md

 **Message Patterns and Message Structure**

-The current Child Health Events Catalogue is designed to be transport agnostic; in this experimental phase the events within this Digital Child Health specification have been designed based on a Publish and Subscribe messaging pattern.
+Digital Child Health is based on a Publish and Subscribe messaging pattern.
+Events are created by care providers who have provided the front line care.
+The events are published to a national child health hub.
+The national hub manages subscriptions to the published events.

 Events are created by care providers who have provided the front line care.
 The events are published to a national child health hub.
 The national hub manages subscriptions to the published events.